7db9a/magic-wormhole-container/README.md

 chmod +x docker-cmd.sh
 ```

-**Copy the script your preferred path.** Below is just an example as you may not have this path.
+**Copy the script to your preferred path.** Below is just an example as you may not have this path.

 ```
 cp docker-cmd.sh ~/.local/bin/wormhole